Get Active

 5 Calls is the easiest and most effective way for U.S. constituents to make a political impact.

-Tell Congress and state officials to stop the Trump-Musk-Republican authoritarian takeover.
+Tell Congress and state officials to stop the Trump-Republican authoritarian takeover.
 If successful, they will unravel our government, endanger our safety and security, and steal our money.

 Senator Ron Wyden 202-224-5244 or 503-326-7525